Next day installation

 Gas Safe registered engineers adhere to strict rules during installation, especially with boiler flues, to keep you safe and your boiler running efficiently.

-Boiler flue regulations protect you and your neighbours from toxic gases.
+Boiler flue regulations protect you and your neighbors from toxic gases.

 These regulations help plan a new boiler installation and ensure any waste gases expelled leave your home heating systems safely.